jeremyckahn/shifty/README.md

 Shifty
 ===

 Shifty is a tweening engine for JavaScript.
 That's it.
-Shifty is a low level tool that can be encapsulated by higher-level tools.
+Shifty is a low-level library that can be encapsulated by higher-level tools.
 At the most basic level, it does:

   * Tweening of `Number`s.
   * Extensibility hooks for the tweening.

-The Shifty core doesn't do:
+Shifty is great because it focuses on doing one thing very well - tweening.
+It is optimized to run many times a second with minimal processing and memory overhead, which is necessary for smooth animations.
+To this end. the Shifty core doesn't do:

   * Keyframing.
   * Drawing.